onflow/cadence/docs/language.md

 #### Resources in Arrays and Dictionaries

 Arrays and dictionaries behave differently when they contain resources:
-Indexing into an array to read an element at a certain index or assign to it, or indexing into a dictionary to read a value for a certain key or set a value for the key is **not** allowed.
+It is **not** allowed to index into an array to read an element at a certain index or assign to it, or index into a dictionary to read a value for a certain key or set a value for the key.

 Instead, use a swap statement (`<->`) or shift statement (`<- target <-`) to replace the accessed resource with another resource.

 ```cadence,file=resource-in-array.cdc
 resource R {}